Frequently Asked Questions.

 Yes.
 If you are a tenant, we will need to see written confirmation from your landlord that large dogs are accepted.
 This needs to be shown before your homecheck is arranged, you can either bring it with you on your visit to the kennels or email it over to us.
 If you are buying, please check for any restriction in your leasehold agreement.

 Possibly.
 This very much depends on your situation.
 If you will be leaving your dog alone for more than 5 hours a day you will need to make arrangements for a greyhound friendly dogwalker, friend or family member to pop in and walk your dog/spend some time with your dog whilst you’re not in.
-In our opinion leaving a dog alone most of the day, and naturally most of the night, is not fair on the dog.
-Greyhounds and lurchers thrive on human company, a hound that is left alone for long periods of time may become distressed, destructive or otherwise unhappy.
-The well-being of the dog is our prime concern and as such, if you cannot answer with a firm yes to all of the above then no, until circumstances change, we would not home one of our greyhounds to you.
-Remember getting a dog walker will add extra cost to owning a dog, so please think carefully.
+In our opinion, leaving a dog alone most of the day, and naturally most of the night is not fair on the dog.
+Greyhounds and lurchers thrive on human company and a hound that is left alone for long periods of time may become distressed, destructive or otherwise unhappy.
+The well-being of the dog is our primary concern and as such, if you cannot answer with a firm yes to all of the above then no, until circumstances change, we would not home one of our greyhounds to you.
+Remember that getting a dog walker will add extra cost to owning a dog, so please think carefully.

 -What is a sighthound?

-Sighthounds are a group of dogs whose primary sense is that of sight, unlike many other breeds who use scent as their primary sense.
-There are 16 breeds of sighthound, greyhounds being the most well known, they are among some of the oldest dog breeds in the world.
+Sighthounds are a group of dogs whose primary sense is sight, unlike many other breeds who use scent as their primary sense.
+There are 16 breeds of sighthound, greyhounds being the most well known and they are among some of the oldest dog breeds in the world.
 Both greyhounds and lurchers are part of the sighthound group.